 The Moderation League did a survey of 602 police departments in 1926.
 It found that Prohibition law violations had risen greatly over time.
 The survey also found that the increase in arrests was up more in those states that were already dry before National Prohibition.4

-The efforts of the joint legislative committee ‘resulted in the introduction of about 100 bills in the House of Representatives and Senate Bill No. 1524, all of which seek to modify the Volstead Law, changing the alcoholic content of beverages from the present less than one-half of one percent to 2.75 per cent, which is non-intoxicating.’5
+The efforts of the joint legislative committee “resulted in the introduction of about 100 bills in the House of Representatives and Senate Bill No. 1524, all of which seek to modify the Volstead Law.
+Changing the alcoholic content of beverages from the present less than one-half of one percent to 2.75 per cent.
+That is non-intoxicating.”5

 The Moderation League of New York lost the battle over the alcohol content in alcoholic beverages.
 But it helped achieve much more than it ever expected.
 It helped win the repeal of National Prohibition.

 4 Finds Increase in Dry Areas: Moderation League of New York Publishes Results of Study.
-The Milwaukee Journal, Dec 12, 1927, p.
+Milwaukee J, Dec 12, 1927, p.
 8.

 5 Proceedings of the Twentieth Annual Convention of the Maryland State and District of Columbia Federation of Labor.
 Hagerstown, MD, April 7, 1924, p.
 46.